 This post was sponsored by IM Health Science

-You’re thinking about it for days, agonizing over what to wear, what to talk about.
+As we’ve already discussed, stress is a huge trigger for people who live with IBS.
+Which is why we figured we would talk a little bit about dating with IBS.
+Dating can be difficult enough as it is, when you throw IBS into the mix, it can seem completely impossible, especially if stress is one of your triggers!
 Most people elect to go out for dinner, but nothing makes you flare up like a meal full of trigger foods!
 Do you be ‘that guy’ in front of a new person and heavily modify your meal?
 Do you avoid eating all together?
 What happens if you have to disappear to the bathroom and your date starts to wonder where you went?
 All of these worries are already making your stomach turn over and you’re getting that familiar pain again.
 You’re not even on the date yet!

 Click on the buttons on the body to the left or click from the list below where you are experiencing discomfort.